varnishcache/varnish-cache/doc/sphinx/tutorial/increasing_your_hitrate.rst

 Firefox plugins
 ~~~~~~~~~~~~~~~

-There are also a couple of great plugins for Firefox.
-Both *Live HTTP
+There is also a plugin for Firefox. *Live HTTP Headers* can show you
-Headers* and *Firebug* can show you what headers are beeing sent and
+what headers are beeing sent and recieved.
+Live HTTP Headers can be
-recieved.
-Try googling for them if you want to check them out.
-They
+found at https://addons.mozilla.org/en-US/firefox/addon/3829/ or by
-are both recommended.
+googling "Live HTTP Headers".

 The role of HTTP Headers